-Utilization Indexes By Region and Population Size
+10.4.1 Utilization Indexes by Region and Population Size

-Tables 3 and 4 show indexes of utilization for areas grouped by region or population size for various types of utilization.
-All indexes are based on US=100.
-All are adjusted for age and sex, and areas are weighted by their population of whites 65-84.
-The first column of Table 3 shows total utilization is much greater in Florida than in the rest of the country.
+Tables 10.3 and 10.4 show indexes of utilization for areas grouped by region or population size for various types of utilization.
+All indexes are based on U.S. = 100.
+All are adjusted for age and sex, and areas are weighted by their population of whites sixty-five-eighty-four.
+The first column of table 10.3 shows that total utilization is much greater in Florida than in the rest of the country.
 Utilization is lowest in Big Sky.
-Across areas grouped by population size, total utilization is highest in the areas with over 500,000 population and, the 250,000-500,000 population group is second highest.
-The other three categories all have below average utilization, with little difference among them.
+Across areas grouped by population, and the 250,000-500,000 population group is second highest.
+The other three categories all have below-average utilization, with little difference among them.

-Comparisons between indexes for inpatient (INUTIL) and outpatient (OUTUTIL) utilization (Table 3 columns 2 and 3) show many substantial differences, both for regions and population size.
+Comparisons between indexes for inpatient (INUTIL) and outpatient (OUTUTIL) utilization (table 10.3 columns [2] and [3]) show many substantial differences, both for regions and population size.
 Most noteworthy is Florida, where the inpatient index is slightly below the national average, but outpatient utilization is approximately 55 percent above.
 In Big Sky the direction of difference is reversed; the inpatient index exceeds the outpatient index by more than 20 percentage points.
 Areas of large population size tend to show relatively more utilization of outpatient care; the reverse is true for MSAs < 100,000 and the areas that are not MSAs.

-Substantial regional and population size differences in the indexes for medical admissions and surgical admissions can be seen in Table 4.
+Substantial regional and population size differences in the indexes for medical admissions and surgical admissions can be seen in table 10.4.
 In Florida, the index for surgical admissions is 15 percentage points higher than for medical admissions; the West region also has relatively more surgical admissions.
-In the three southern regions, medical admissions tend to be relatively higher than surgical admissions but the only big differential is in the Deep South.
+In the three southern regions, medical admissions tend to be relatively higher than surgical admissions, but the only big differential is in the Deep South.